The Phantom of the Opera (1998 film): Plot

 The Phantom threatens Carlotta, the show's spoiled diva, not to sing but she ignores the warning.
-During her performance as Juliet, the Phantom brings down the chandelier, injuring many audience members.
+During her performance as Juliet, the Phantom brings down the chandelier, killing and injuring numerous audience members.
 When he returns to Christine, she refuses the role he has secured for her.
-He becomes angry and forcefully rapes her.
+He becomes angry and rapes her.
 After Christine awakens, she witnesses the Phantom covered in his rats and petting them.
 While he is playing with the rats, she escapes on the boat.
 She flees into the arms of Raoul, and they ascend to the roof, where they confess their love for each other.
 The Phantom watches and breaks down crying when he sees them kiss.

 The next night Christine sings as Juliet, but the Phantom swoops down onto the stage, and she faints in his arms.
 Raoul and the police give chase.
 The Phantom carries Christine back down below and lays her down.
 When she awakens, he tells her that she is his, and that they will remain alone together until death.
 She hits his face with a rock and calls to Raoul for help but instantly regrets her actions, and her feelings for the Phantom return.
 Raoul appears and shoots the Phantom in his stomach with a rifle.
 Christine screams and cries for the Phantom, surprising Raoul.

 Though mortally wounded, the Phantom's main concern becomes Christine's safety, as he fears that the police will kill her now they know she is with him.
 The Phantom leads them to the lake.
-Raoul and Christine get in the boat but the Phantom remains on the dock and pushes the boat away.
+Raoul and Christine get in the boat, but the Phantom remains on the dock and pushes the boat away.
 He tells Raoul to get out of the cave and out to the river.
 Raoul does so, ignoring Christine's screams and objections.
 The Phantom fights the police but is shot multiple times.
-He hears Christine calling him "my love" and cries out her name before being stabbed in the back then falling into the lake and dying.
+He hears Christine calling him "my love" and cries out her name before being stabbed in the back, then falling into the lake and dying.
 The rats watch sadly as his body drowns and Christine weeps, heartbroken.